Rafael Aghayev: Career

 At the first championship of the Republic, Aghayev won an overwhelming victory over all his rivals and was noted by the President of the National Karate Federation, Yashar Bashirov, who saw great potential in him and his unusual fighting tactics.
 Aghayev was very diligent and had the will to win, but he lacked international experience.
 He first took part in the National Team in 1997, at the open World Cup in Miskolc, Hungary.
 His first performances were not successful at the international level competition, but the next year he won the Open Championship of England and performed very well from then on.

 At his first World Championship among Cadets and Juniors, which was held in 2001 in Athens, he won 3rd place in the team event, and the following year became the European Champion.
 Thus, up to this day, he holds the lead in his weight class.
 Despite his young age, he managed to achieve all of the highest sporting victories in karate; he is a multiple European Champion and repeated as World Champion.
 At one World Championship he was able to win two gold medals.
 This happened in 2008 at the 18th World Championship in Tokyo, when he won in the 70 kg weight category and in the open category.
-The President of the World Karate Federation, Antonio Espinosa called him the "Diamond of the Karate World."
+The President of the World Karate Federation, Antonio Espinós called him the "Diamond of the Karate World."

 Hidayat Shabanov, a senior team coach, played an important role in Aghayev's career.
 For more than eight years, Shabanov trained him and shared in his victories.
 For outstanding sports achievements at the international arena, Aghayev has repeatedly received awards from the National Olympic Committee, the Ministry of Youth and Sport of Azerbaijan Republic, and he ranked amongst the ten best sportsmen of the country for several consecutive years.
 From the official sponsor of the Federation, the International Bank of Azerbaijan, he received the keys to a new apartment in one of the elite areas of the city, as well as an Audi Q7.

 Currently, Aghayev is captain of the Azerbaijan team, and continuing to train and perform under the guidance of new senior coach Rahman Hatamov.

 In June 2015, Azerbaijan was the host country for the inaugural European Games.
 Competing in karate, more specifically Kumite for 75 kilograms, Aghayev earned a gold medal.

 In August 2021, Aghayev competed in the inaugural Olympics Karate event, earning silver medal in the Men's kumite 75 kg division.